cemtelliagaoglu/TechMasters-Homework3/README.md

 - In this repository, there are two alternative design ideas for a Starbucks App

 ## Features
-- Multi-language Support
+- Multi-language Support (EN, TR)
-- Multi-screen support
+- Multi-screen support (Light Mode, Dark Mode)